dan-leo/masters/thesis/v8/3_design.md

 102385,03:20.207458,RRC_DBG_RESELECTION_MEASUREMENTS
 ```

-*Todo: add Debug trace of PTAU*

 ### Ultra-low Current Sleep Measurements

 During deep sleep, UE devices typically use only a couple of microamps.

 Using an MX 58HD DMM, one can measure the microamp sleep currents of UE devices.
 Testing the accuracy of the DMM, 4.501 mA is measured through a 4615 ohm resistor at 21.15V.
 Theoretically it should be 4.582 mA so that gives an error tolerance of 1.82% or ~2%.

-*Todo: measure sleep current of UE devices*
+The Ublox device consumed about 3.6 uA, and Quectel consumed 4.2 uA, which is close to manufacturer specifications.

 ### Mobility Tests

+There was a brief test done on mobility to show how NB-IoT devices can transition to different radio access technologies (RATs).

 The Sierra Wireless 7702 has a Qualcomm 9206 modem which supports LTE Cat M1, NB1 and EC-GSM.
 Using a Sierra Wireless WP7702 on Ericsson Test BTS 'L06009A3' and EARFCN 3734/3752, the UE had to periodically ping an internet-facing server and the dead time was measured before it reconnected and received a response.
 The RSRP was in the range -50 to -80 dBm and in ECL 0.
 The tests took place within a faraday cage to isolate the test network from the live RAN, else by opening the door of the faraday cage it deregistered from the network and MME.

 Table: NB-IoT and LTE Cat-M handover. {#tbl:mobility}